 Venture capitalists always look for businesses that have great potential of growth and good business plans.

 As Venture Capital firms are quite large and consist of a lot of people, they can invest greater amounts of money in selected businesses.
 There are many venture capitalists firms who only specialize in start-up money for a business and there are many others who like to invest in the businesses for mezzanine level cost and later stage cost.
 So, you can get funding from private investors at any stage of your business.
 You just need to catch the correct sources.

 Another source of private investment is Angel Investors and Private angel investor syndicates that can form a network for investing larger amounts of money into entrepreneur businesses ventures to get higher rates of return in combination with lower risk levels.
 Normal venture capital firms will not take larger risks but angel investors will sometimes take larger risks in businesses as they will believe that the entrepreneur that they invest in is more crucial to the businesses success than the businesses fundamentals.
 Peter Jones from the UK version of Dragon’s Den has taken this stance many times over and this is evident in many entrepreneurs that he has invested in.

 How can UK SMES and entrepreneurs looking to raise Funding find Private Investors?

-Venture Giant has raised over £2.2m of Private investment for small businesses and they did this commission free.
+Venture Giants has raised over £2.2m of Private investment for small businesses and they did this commission free.